AkmaLeyzal/conserWebApp/README.md

-This is a simulation of buying ticket conser using Queue tou can access by this link: https://conserticket.streamlit.app/
+This is a simulation of buying ticket conser using data structure: Queue, with Streamlit for visualisation this project , you can access by this link: https://conserticket.streamlit.app/